javier-lopez/javier.io/blog/en/_posts/2014-03-16-whatsapp-from-terminal.md

 $ yowsup --register verification-code #(3-6 digits)
 </pre>

-The last command will return a password, this password has to be added to **~/.yowsup**.
-Done, now you can send/receive and even start a chat in Whatsapp.
+The last command will return a password, this password has to be added to **~/.yowsup** to complete the process.
+Done, now you can send/receive and even start chats in Whatsapp.

 <pre class="sh_sh">
 $ yowsup -l                     #listen for new messages